mezcel/printf-time/README.md

 A C program which uses C syntax and the GCC compiler to calculate the date of the Paschal Full Moon (PMF) and the date of Easter Day.

 This app is a C refresher as well as an exercise in using the CLI to debug in GDB.
-I deliberately omitted the ```string.h``` library to force Me the use of manual C string manipulations.
+I deliberately omitted the ```string.h``` library to force myself to manually perform C string manipulations.

 #### Feature algorithms: